 The General Secretariat is the management and administrative office of the NOHA and is responsible for, inter alia, preparing and ensuring the implementation of the operational and strategic plans; supporting Board of Directors during its deliberations, meetings and in the implementation of decisions, preparing annual accounts and budgets; and facilitating communication across the Association.
-It works under the authority of the Secretary General and is managed by a General Manager appointed by the Board of Directors.
+It works under the authority of the Secretary General and is managed by an Executive Director appointed by the Board of Directors.
 The NOHA General Secretariat is based in Brussels.

 Staff & Faculty